RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **FUSE**
-  - Requires the ability to map the keyboard to port 3.
+  - Requires mapping the keyboard to port 3.
   - Uncertain about save support.
 Does not seem to insert save disk.
-- ⌛ - BizHawk core: **ZXHawk**
+- ❌ BizHawk core: **ZXHawk**
-  - Testing
   - The hashing needs to be corrected.

 More details on BizHawk cores can be found [here](https://tasvideos.org/BizHawk).